MrJadaml/app-ideas/apps/passage-planner.md

 Should save passages
-Should allow for sail logs to be linked to waypoints in passages
+Should allow for sail logs to be linked to waypoints in passages Should have a google-maps like transit plotter/time calculator Should try to replicate that UX (already familiar with people)

 Should sync with onboard sensors
   - Wind(s), Position, Speed, Depth, etc.